pmbrull/udacity-devops-capstone/README.md

 * Now we can review the cluster configuration.
 * Finally, build the cluster: `kops update cluster ${NAME} --yes`
 * It will need a few minutes to validate the DNS from the created Route53 domain.
 Then, we can validate the cluster: `kops validate cluster`.
-* Handshake Jenkins server with the cluster:
+* Handshake Jenkins server with the cluster so that we can execute `kubectl` commands directly to `pmbrull-k8.com`:
 ```
 sudo mkdir -p /var/lib/jenkins/.kube
 sudo cp ~/.kube/config /var/lib/jenkins/.kube/